Sleep disorders: how to get quality rest?

 -

-Set up your bedroom properly : Maintain a comfortable temperature (ideally between 18 and 20°C), ensure quiet and good ventilation.
+Adjust the room properly : Maintain a comfortable temperature (ideally between 18 and 20°C), ensure quiet and good ventilation.
 Invest in a good mattress and blackout curtains to block outside light.

 3. Adapt your diet